 All grading basis changes must be submitted to the Office of the Registrar by the deadline published in the academic calendar.
 For Summer and other non-traditional parts of term, the deadline dates for each session are noted in the academic calendar.

-Graduate students must fill out the paper form to request a change of grading basis.
+Graduate students must fill out the paper form (Unavailable after the noon deadline of Friday, week 7) to request a change of grading basis.
 The completed form with required signature of the major professor or graduate program director should be submitted by the deadline to the Office of the Registrar at [email protected].

 Contact your academic advisor or the Office of the Registrar with any additional questions about the Change of Grading Basis option.